jayraval30/StockPulse/README.md

 Every morning at 9AM EST, the scheduler automatically sends insights for all stocks in your watchlist — no message needed.

 ---
+##  License

+MIT License — feel free to use, modify and distribute.

 ---